N51N3/TinyZorin/README.md

 You're encouraged to do these two things;
 - Follow this project on [Telegram](https://t.me/+eeX3S3cAm9A5ZDQ0)
-- Star & Share this project
+- Star & Share this repository

 ## Get Started
 Do the following on your computer;